-• The Indian Rupee rebounds in Thursday’s early Asian session.
+• The Indian Rupee loses ground in Thursday’s early European session.

 • India’s outflows, renewed USD demand and higher crude oil prices might undermine the INR, while Fed’s dovish could limit losses.

-However, significant outflows from Indian equities, persistent USD demand from importers, and fluctuations in the Chinese Yuan might cap the INR’s upside.
+Additionally, significant outflows from Indian equities, persistent USD demand from importers, and fluctuations in the Chinese Yuan might cap the INR’s upside in the near term.
 A rise in crude oil prices amid the Middle East geopolitical tensions is likely to weigh on the local currency as India is the third largest consumer of oil behind the US and China.

-Looking ahead, traders will keep an eye on the Indian HSBC Manufacturing Purchasing Managers Index (PMI), which is due on Thursday.
-On the US docket, the ISM Manufacturing PMI, weekly Initial Jobless Claims, and the final S&P Global Manufacturing PMI will be published later on Thursday.
+Looking ahead, traders will keep an eye on the US ISM Manufacturing PMI, weekly Initial Jobless Claims, and the final S&P Global Manufacturing PMI, which are due later on Thursday.
+The outcome of these reports might offer more hints about the interest rate path in September.

 Daily Digest Market Movers: Indian Rupee remains weak amid global challenges